Eroica-cpp/uwhpsc/notes/homework2.rst

     tests `test_poly1` in which :math:`n=4` and `test_poly2` in which
     :math:`n=5`.

+    **Note:** The numpy functions `polyfit` and `polyval` do something similar to what's required here, and might be useful for comparison purposes.
+But note the coefficients in the polynomial are returned in a different order!  `polyfit` also does least squares fitting if the degree specified is less than `n-1`.

  #.
 Add and commit all required codes to your bitbucket repository.